LordRaydenMK/ehbtsl/deck/README.md

 - Works for multiple/different failures <!-- .element: class="fragment" data-fragment-index="1" -->
 - Can provide additional data <!-- .element: class="fragment" data-fragment-index="1" -->

+Note: Nullable and Sealed modify the output, pushing the problem down the call chain

 ---

 ## Move the problem